TDF Group: Arkena

 Arkena was European company that regroups four entities: Cognacq-Jay Image (France), PSN (Poland), Qbrick (Sweden) and SmartJog (France).
 These entities were all part of the Media Services division of the TDF Group.
 Arkena provides full end-to-end media services such as playout services, OTT (over-the-top content), Online video platform including stand-alone solutions for file transfer, storage and content preparation for any media.

-Arkena was officially launched on January 20, 2014.
+Arkena was officially launched on 20 January 2014.
 Its headquarters are located in Paris and it operates offices in London, Los Angeles, Madrid, Warsaw, Stockholm, Copenhagen, Aarhus, Gothenburg, Helsinki, Ivry-sur-Seine, and Turku.
 Almost 500 people are part of the Arkena organization.
 Arkena went out of business as company in December 2019 and after a management buy-out, Cognac-Jay Image took over.

 History

+Télédiffusion de France was created in 1975 as part of the split-up of the formerly-unitary national broadcaster Office de Radiodiffusion Télévision Française (ORTF) into seven separate organisations.
+TDF therefore inherited the ORTF's transmitter network and other technical assets, and from 1984 also provided broadcasting-related services to the French private TV channels.

-The TDF Group created its media services division through a combination of acquisitions and organic growth.
+The TDF Group created its media services division in 2004 through a combination of acquisitions and organic growth.
 Now, TDF Media Services regroups Arkena and BeBanjo.